Updated on 18th December 2025 | 3:21 PM | #XATSyllabus2026

 Trigonometry |

 Given the extensive nature of the XAT Exam Syllabus in the Quantitative section, it is important to start the preparation as soon as possible.
-The level of difficulty of the XAT questions is tougher than that of the CAT questions, which is why knowing the basics is not enough.
+The XAT Quantitative Ability section is generally considered more application-oriented and reasoning-driven than CAT, which is why knowing the basics is not enough.

-It is suggested that candidates must practice a little differently for the quantitative ability section in XAT to get accustomed to the difficulty level of the XAT exam.
+It is suggested that candidates adopt an exam-specific practice approach for the Quantitative Ability section in XAT to get accustomed to the logic-intensive and concept-application-based difficulty level of the exam.

 The Data Interpretation section of the XAT syllabus is an essential part of the exam.
 This assesses the candidate's ability to understand, analyse, and interpret data presented in various forms.
 Below mentioned is the XAT Syllabus for the Data Interpretation section, which generally consists of the following: